Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     # Assume that you can set up the Tools and Nuclei SDK environment
     # cd to the coremark directory
     cd application/baremetal/benchmark/coremark
+    # change ITERATIONS value in Makefile for gd32vf103 based board to 5000
     # Clean the application first
     make SOC=gd32vf103 BOARD=gd32vf103v_rvstar clean
     # Build and upload the application